munificent/craftinginterpreters/book/scanning-on-demand.md

 "tree".
 But, uh, there is already a pretty important data structure pronounced "tree" *which tries are a special case of*, so unless you never speak of these things out loud, no one can tell which one you're talking about.
-Thus, people these days often pronounce it like "try" to try to avoid the headache.
+Thus, people these days often pronounce it like "try" to avoid the headache.

 </aside>

 Instead, each string the trie "contains" is represented as a *path* through the tree of character nodes, as in our traversal above.
-Nodes that represent the last character in a string have a special marker -- the double lined boxes in the illustration.
+Nodes that match the last character in a string have a special marker -- the double lined boxes in the illustration.
 That way, if your trie contains, say, "banquet" and "ban", you are able to tell that it does *not* contain "banque" -- the "e" node won't have that marker, while the "n" and "t" nodes will.

 Tries are a special case of an even more fundamental data structure: a [**deterministic finite automaton**][dfa] (DFA).
 You might also know these by